Human Attention During Localization of Memory Bugs in C Programs: Experimental Results

 To preserve a conservative analysis, we use five metrics from earlier in this paper: fixation count and duration, regression rate, unique lines and methods read.
 One additional metric is Mean Euclidean Distance, the mean distance from the x,y coordinates of each fixation to the next fixation.
 Higher mean distance indicates more eye movement range.
 We performed a Mann-Whitney U test of low/high scores for each metric.
 We chose this test to be conservative in not assuming a normal distribution and to be robust to outliers.
-Table~\ref{tab:rq3metrics} shows comparisons for each metric.
-We observe a statistically-significant difference in regression rate and mean euclidean distance.
-We observe differences in other metrics but these differences are not statistically-significant.
-Figure~\ref{fig:eucl_reg_chart} shows regression rate and mean euclidean distance averaged for each ``where accuracy'' score.
-The general pattern is that regression rate is higher as ``where accuracy'' increases, while mean euclidean distance is lower.
+Table~\ref{tab:rq3metrics} and Figure~\ref{fig:boxplots} show comparisons for each metric. \begin{highlightbox} \textbf{\finding{ We observe a statistically-significant difference in regression rate and mean euclidean distance between bug localizations with low ``location accuracy'' and high ``location accuracy''.}} \end{highlightbox}

+We discuss the implications of this key finding in Section~\ref{subsec:implications}.
+We observe differences in other metrics but these differences are not statistically-significant, so we cannot make claims about these metrics in our study.
+Figure~\ref{fig:eucl_reg_chart} shows regression rate and mean euclidean distance averaged for each ``location accuracy'' score.
+The general pattern is that regression rate is higher as ``location accuracy'' increases, while mean euclidean distance is lower.

-Consider the examples in Figures~\ref{fig:stonefly_success}-\ref{fig:weevil_failure} to illustrate potential differences in success versus failure cases.
+Consider the examples in Figures~\ref{fig:stonefly_success}--\ref{fig:weevil_failure} to illustrate potential differences in success versus failure cases.
 In these figures, each bar is a fixation on code (specifically area B indicated in Figure~\ref{fig:interface}).
+Asterisks indicate truncated fixation durations to improve readability.
 Areas with zero-height bars indicate fixations on other parts of the screen or offscreen.
 The height of the bar is the duration of the fixation in milliseconds.
 Colors indicate ``correct bug lines'' (recall that only one correct bug line is necessary even if multiple are possible).
-Figure~\ref{fig:stonefly_success} shows a successful case on bug \texttt{stonefly} while Figure~\ref{fig:stonefly_failure} shows a failure case.
-Likewise Figure~\ref{fig:weevil_success} shows a successful case for bug \texttt{weevil} while Figure~\ref{fig:weevil_failure} shows a failure case.
+Figure~\ref{fig:stonefly_success} shows a successful case on bug \texttt{stonefly} (a \texttt{redis} bug) while Figure~\ref{fig:stonefly_failure} shows a failure case.
+Likewise Figure~\ref{fig:weevil_success} shows a successful case for bug \texttt{weevil} (an \texttt{openssl} bug) while Figure~\ref{fig:weevil_failure} shows a failure case.